Independent politician (Ireland): Local government

-At the 2019 local elections, independents won 185 of the 949 seats on city and county councils.
+At the 2024 local elections, independents won 178 of the 949 seats on city and county councils.

 European Parliament

-Luke 'Ming' Flanagan has been an MEP for Midlands–North-West since 2014.
+Two independent MEPs represent Ireland in the European Parliament: Luke 'Ming' Flanagan MEP for Midlands–North-West since 2014, and Michael McNamara MEP for South since 2024.

 President of Ireland

-The current President of Ireland Michael D. Higgins was elected in 2011 having been nominated by Labour Party members of the Oireachtas, but re-elected in 2018 on his own nomination.
+The current president of Ireland Catherine Connolly was elected in 2025 having been nominated by members of the Oireachtas from Sinn Féin, Labour Party, Social Democrats, People Before Profit, Solidarity, Green Party, 100% Redress, and independents.